 - The right to withdraw consent at any time where we are relying on consent to process your personal data.

-The Data Protection Team
+Data Protection Team

-National Grid Records Centre,
+National Grid House

-At National Grid we aim to ensure all information collected about you is done so fairly and lawfully, whilst implementing robust measures to keep your information secure.
+At ESO we aim to ensure all information collected about you is done so fairly and lawfully, whilst implementing robust measures to keep your information secure.
 If you are not satisfied with the information provided in this notice, please contact us in the first instance so we can resolve your queries or provide you with any additional information required.

-Alternatively it is your right to contact your local Data Protection Authority and lodge a complaint.
+Alternatively, it is your right to contact your local Data Protection Authority and lodge a complaint.
 In the UK the lead Data Protection Authority is the Information Commissioner.
-For more information please visit the Information Commissioner’s office at www.ico.org.uk/concerns or call them on 0303 123 1113.
+For more information, please visit the Information Commissioner’s office at www.ico.org.uk/concerns or call them on 0303 123 1113.